 So the pharmacy can reach you to confirm your order before shipping, please make sure to let the pharmacy know the best ways to contact you.
-You can provide this information by calling Member Services.
+You should verify your contact information each time you place an order, at the time you enroll in the automatic refill program or if your contact information changes.